Grow your Japanese spring vocabulary with these seasonal words

 Reading Time: 4 minutes

-Spring is without a doubt the most popular time of year in Japan.
-The weather is warming up, the flowers are starting to bloom and cherry blossom-flavoured snacks are making their way into cafes and convenience stores.
-It’s also the perfect time to learn or brush up on some Japanese vocabulary related to spring.
+Spring is, without a doubt, the most popular time of year in Japan.
+The weather is warming up, the flowers are starting to bloom, and pastel spring-themed snacks are making their way into cafes and convenience stores.
+It’s also the perfect time to sit under a cherry blossom tree, have a hanami picnic, and learn or brush up on some Japanese spring vocabulary.

-Here are some common words you’ll see associated with spring in Japan.
+Here are some common Japanese spring vocabulary words you’ll see associated with the season.

 春 (Haru)